Tutorial: Discover servers running in a VMware environment with Azure Migrate

 Under Services, select Azure Migrate.

-In Overview, select one of the following options, depending on your migration goals: Windows, Linux and SQL Server, SQL Server (only), or Explore more scenarios.
+In Overview, select one of the following options, depending on your migration goals: Servers, databases and web apps, SQL Server (only), or Explore more scenarios.

 Select Create project.

 In Create project, select your Azure subscription and resource group.
 Create a resource group if you don't have one.